 Our communities should be safe for everyone, regardless of their skin color.
-Yet in recent years, the relationship between communities of color and law enforcement has grown more strained.
+In light of recent protests and police brutality, it is obvious that racial injustice in the U.S. is a systemic problem that requires systemic solutions.
 Now, more than ever, we need to engage in a dialogue on tough topics to overcome these issues.

 In the first week of Donald Trump’s presidency, Tim wrote to the President urging him not to eliminate funding for Community Oriented Policing Services (COPS).
 Law enforcement agencies rely on COPS grants to hire entry-level officers, pursue drug traffickers, and develop innovative strategies for crime prevention.
-Ohio is facing one of the worst opioid crises in history, and COPS grant programs are critical to supporting the work of public safety officers as they address the crisis at every level.
+The George Floyd Justice in Policing Act continues this legacy, utilizing the COPS program to provide civilian review boards, prevent no-knock warrants, and help communities hire law enforcement officers that are residents where they serve.

 Tim has also been a leader in Congress on criminal justice reform.
 That’s why he cosponsored the Smarter Sentencing Act, a bipartisan bill that reforms drug penalties by removing long, mandatory minimum sentences.
 There is no reason we should have five percent of the world’s population but 25 percent of its prisoners, many of them nonviolent, low-level drug offenders.

 TAKING ACTION ON CRIMINAL JUSTICE REFORM

 - Tim is an original cosponsor on the George Floyd Justice in Policing Act of 2020, a comprehensive police reform bill that addresses a wide range of policies and issues regarding policing practices and law enforcement accountability.
 This bill passed the House in June.

 - Tim supported the Police CAMERA Act which would help law enforcement secure the resources to provide every officer with a body camera.

 - Tim encouraged President Trump to keep funding for much needed officer training programs.